isazeberio/kodaqs-imdb/README.md

 # IMDB Top 5000 Movies
-This project analysis IMDB Top 5000 Movies (https://www.kaggle.com/datasets/tiagoadrianunes/imdb-top-5000-movies/data)
+This project analysis IMDB Top 5000 Movies for a KODAQS Assignment.

 ## Reproducibility Setup